The Sugarland Express: Cast

-The actual kidnapped patrolman, James Kenneth Crone, played a small role in the film as a deputy sheriff.
+In addition, James Kenneth Crone, the Texas Highway Patrol officer taken hostage in the 1969 incident the film is based on, appears in a cameo as one of the deputies involved in the pursuit.

 Historical accuracy

 The film's Lou Jean Poplin and Clovis Michael Poplin are based on the lives of then-21-year-old Ila Fae Holiday/Dent and 22-year-old Robert "Bobby" Dent, respectively.
 The character of Texas Highway Patrolman Slide is based on then-27-year-old Trooper J. Kenneth Crone.
 The character of Captain Tanner is based on Texas Highway Patrol Captain Jerry Miller.

 In real life, Ila Fae did not break Bobby out of prison – he had been released from prison in April 1969, two weeks before the slow-motion car chase began.
-Unlike in the film, Bobby died instantly (about an hour later in a Bryan hospital) when he was shot at Ila Fae's parents' house near Wheelock, Texas where they had gone to visit Ila Fae's two children (born from a previous marriage).
+Unlike in the film, when Bobby was shot at Ila Fae's parents' house he was captured, and died about an hour later in a Bryan hospital.
+The shooting took place near Wheelock, Texas where they had gone to visit Ila Fae's two children (from a previous marriage).
 Ila Fae was sentenced to five years in prison, serving only five months.
-She died in 1992, in her mid-40s.

 Production

-Steven Spielberg persuaded co-producers Richard Zanuck and David Brown to let him make his big-screen directorial debut with this true story.
-A year later, Spielberg's next project for Zanuck and Brown was 1975's blockbuster hit Jaws.
+After working as a television director, Steven Spielberg made his first stand alone feature film-length production with the TV movie Duel, released in November 1971.
+After that he persuaded co-producers Richard Zanuck and David Brown to let him make his big-screen directorial debut with The Sugarland Express, which was based on a true story.
+Principal photography had been completed in 1973.
+Shortly after it was released in March 1974, Spielberg began his next project for Zanuck and Brown in 1975's blockbuster hit Jaws.

 A clip from the Wile E. Coyote/Road Runner cartoon Whoa, Be-Gone! is shown in silence during a scene at a drive-in theater.

 This was the first movie to use the Panavision Panaflex camera.

-Reception
+Release

+The film premiered at the New Directors/New Films Festival on March 29, 1974, and was released theatrically in New York City on March 31, 1974, followed by a year-long worldwide theatrical rollout.
+The film later held its French premiere in competition at the 1974 Cannes Film Festival.
+A 50th anniversary retrospective screening of the film, which was followed by a Q&A with Spielberg and Variety exclusive editor Brent Lang, took place at the 2024 Tribeca Festival on June 15, 2024, which also included a surprise video greeting from Goldie Hawn.
+This screening marked, according to Spielberg, the first time since its initial release that the film had ever been screened publicly in a theater in front of a live audience.